Sīne mālāmāl-e dard ast

 Sīne mālāmāl-e dard ast ("My heart is brimful of pain") is a nine-verse ghazal (love-song) by the 14th-century Persian poet Hafez of Shiraz.
-It is no. 470 in the edition by Muhammad Qazvini and Qasem Ghani (1941).
+It is no. 470 in the edition by Muhammad Qazvini and Qasem Ghani (1941) and 461 in the edition of Parviz Natel-Khanlari (1983).
 In this poem, Hafez describes the torments of his desire for love and calls for wine to assuage his pain.
 In verses 3 and 5–7, a spiritual adviser reminds Hafez that such torments are a necessary stage on the path of love.